dustymabe/summit-2017-container-lab/labs/lab2/chapter2.md

 RUN rm /latest.tar.gz
 RUN chown -R apache:apache /var/www/

->>> Can group above 4 statements into one multiline statement to minimize
+>>> Can group above 4 statements into one multi-line statement to minimize
 >>> space used by intermediate layers. (i.e. latest.tar.gz would not be
 >>> stored in any image).